Required Forms 2022

 Part B2: General Information/Health History (Page 2)

-- Allergies: Does the camper have allergic reactions to food, medications, plants, and/or insects that could require medical treatment?
+- Allergies: Does your camper have allergic reactions to food, medications, plants, and/or insects that could require medical treatment?
 If the answer is yes to any of the allergens, an Authorization to Administer Medication form from the examining Physician/PA/APRN must be attached to the physical form.

 - Immunization history with dates or a copy of immunization history from doctor’s office.
 If using a copy of the immunization history, it must be a legible copy signed and dated by the physician.
 Your health care provider may write “Up-To-Date” and sign in the box.